1

 Qualifications

-• Ability to travel between facilities.
+• Ability to work evenings weekends and travel between service locations

-• Experience working with children and teens.
+• Experience working with children and teens

 Who We Are

-At Arapahoe Libraries, we are a forward-thinking, inclusive organization committed to enriching lives and strengthening our community.
+At Arapahoe Libraries, we are a forward thinking, inclusive organization committed to enriching lives and strengthening our community.
 Guided by our core values of collaboration, equity, and innovation, we believe in the power of curiosity and lifelong learning.
 Our motto, Let's Find Out, reflects our spirit of exploration and shared discovery.

 Let's Find Out Together

-Inclusion and diversity are part of our values at Arapahoe Libraries.
 Qualified applicants who can support the communities we serve are encouraged to apply.

 ARAPAHOE LIBRARIES logo